Lsmith2895/logans-library/README.md

 2. Create a new branch (`git checkout -b feature-branch`)
 3. Make changes and commit
 4. Lint and Format
+5. Write some tests
-5. Open a pull request and fill out the description to let us know the changes you made
+6. Open a pull request and fill out the description to let us know the changes you made

 ---